 If you work in the Netherlands on a temporary basis, you can sometimes remain insured for social security purposes in the country where your company has its registered office.
 For this purpose you will need to apply for an A1/(E)101 statement from the organisation responsible for social security in your country.

-4. Register with the Dutch Tax and Customs Administration
+5. Register with KVK and/or the Dutch Tax and Customs Administration

-For clients of self-employed professionals (zelfstandigen zonder personeel, zzp'ers) in the Netherlands it is important to know how the Dutch Tax and Customs Administration will assess the exact nature of their business relationship (i.e. an employment relationship or work on a self-employed basis).
+For clients of self-employed professionals in the Netherlands it is important to know how the Dutch Tax and Customs Administration will assess the exact nature of their business relationship (i.e. an employment relationship or work on a self-employed basis).
 A model agreement records that relationship.

 You need a work permit if you come from a country outside of the European Economic Area (EEA) or Switzerland.
 Your customer must apply for this work permit from the Employee Insurance Agency (Uitkeringsinstituut Werknemersverzekeringen, UWV).